Feel free to ask me any and all questions that are on your mind too. It's normal to have them and you can ask as many as you want.

 No loud noises, no sudden movements, just sitting and talking.
 And we'll take as long as we need to get to that point.
 There's no timer and we don't need to rush the process.
 It takes as long as it takes.

 If we're indoors I'll set up light poles, the soft boxes that hold the lights, diffusers, all while we chat.
-I'll need a place to plug in three cords; they can be all in one spot or on different walls; if we don't have enough outlets in one room I'll have an extension cord with me.
+I'll need access to an electrical outlet.
 Another thing to keep in mind is that it doesn't need to be a big room; the light poles don't take up much space and I don't mind climbing over, under or on top of the furniture (as long as you don't mind of course).

 Many people are concerned about the way their homes look or, rather, how it will look in the photograph.
 No worries; unless you want the room to be part of the photo, it isn't going to be a significant feature at all.
-Go back to the gallery of photos on this website; do you see the animals or do you focus on items around them?
-It's all about the animals.
+Go back to the gallery of photos on this website; do you see the animals or what's around them?

 You and I will be talking throughout this process, and you'll continue to be part of the activities.
 I may ask you to dangle a favorite toy just out of sight of the lens, or you may be jumping around behind me to catch your buddy's attention.
 I'll explain what I'm doing, and why, so you understand what's going on.

 I'll place the best images on a website dedicated to your pal and give you the link to that site so you can view them.
-From there you can order whichever prints you want, using the links on the website.
-These will be high resolution images that can be printed as small as wallet size or as large as a poster, and will be shipped directly to you.
+These will be high resolution images that can be printed as small as wallet size or as large as a poster.
+In addition to prints and canvases, images can be printed on mugs, bags, cards and other fun merchandise.
 The page will be active for at least a year and you'll be able to send the link to family and friends who may also want to view the pictures.
-They too will be able to order prints off the website.

 Galleries: Cats | Dogs | For Fun | Latest Work